A Worker Cooperative · Founded 2026 · Colorado

 National → Global → New Economy

 250,000 workers.
 Political lobbying arm active.
 International launch.
-CommonCoin exchange listing.
+CommonCoin exchange listing after Worker Assembly vote.
 Challenging Fortune 500.
 AI abundance dividend program.
 The economy your children will inherit.

 From one dreamer